Do you ask yourself, “Why does my dog chew his paws?”.

 Paw Pad Disorders

-Our dogs may constantly lick or chew on their paws because they are painful when they have cracked, dry, or damaged paws.
+Our dogs may constantly chew or lick on their paws because they are painful when they have cracked, dry, or damaged paws.

 Painful lesions on the paw pads can be a symptom of some autoimmune diseases, such as pemphigus.